9 Best Bourbons To Use When Baking

 Such factors influence the final flavor of the alcohol — and by extension, recipes in which it is used.
 Bourbon's complexity can bring depth to baked goods, sauces, plated desserts and more.
 But because there are so many different types of bourbon, one must choose wisely.

 When choosing a bourbon to bake with, the wine rule matters: Don't select one you wouldn't drink.
 Beyond that, consider the underlying flavor profile of what is being baked.
-They can be influenced by the wood barrel they are aged in, with hints of oak or other woods.
 Proof matters, too.
-Experiment to find what you like.
+These factors, along with availability, personal experience, and reviews, informed our selection (more on this in the Methodology).
+Here are some bourbons to try.

 Maker's Mark has a sweet, soft finish that is gentle and easy to incorporate into a variety of desserts.
 Chalk that up to a 70% corn mash with a slightly higher ratio of wheat to rye.
 It's distilled to be warm, not hot, with no lingering traces of bitterness.
 Maker's Mark is suitable for baking when the bourbon flavor should be more subtle.